Scaling and localization in multipole-conserving diffusion

 We now perform a derivative expansion of the above equation, yielding

 where we have defined $D \equiv 4r a^4$ with $a$ the lattice spacing, and where $(\cdots)$ indicates terms with higher orders of derivatives.
 For distributions with a characteristic length scale $\ell$ (e.g. $\ell = x_{\rm cm}$ in \eqref{reqcm}), these terms are suppressed in powers of $a/\ell$, and \eqref{eq:J_dipole_our} is then reproduced in the limit $a / \ell \ll 1$.
 More details on the validity of this limit, as well as what happens when different types of elementary hopping processes are considered, can be found in the SI \cite{si}.
-Note that the nonlinear dependence of $J$ on $\r$ is a simple consequence of the fact that dipole-conserving motion always involves {\it pairs} of particles.
+The nonlinear dependence of $J$ on $\r$ is a simple consequence of the fact that dipole-conserving motion always involves {\it pairs} of particles.

 The unusual scaling observed in the relaxation towards equilibrium follows from the nonlinearity of the new diffusion equation \eqref{eq:dipolar-diff-eq}.
-Indeed, the fact that $\r$ has dimensions of inverse length immediately yields a dynamic exponent of $z=4+1$, in agreement with the measurement of the standard deviation of density in Fig.~\ref{fig:dipole}(b) and dynamic scaling of the density profiles shown in Fig.~\ref{fig:dipole}(c).
-Nevertheless, {\it small} fluctuations about a nonzero background density scale with $z=4$, in accordance with the hydrodynamic expectation \eqref{eq:J_dipole_prev}.
-This is seen by taking $\r(x,t) = \req(x) + \d\r(x,t)$, linearizing in $\d\r$, and dropping all derivatives of $\req(x)$, under which \eqref{eq:J_dipole_our} reduces to \be \p_t \d\r \approx -D\req(x)\p_x^4 \d\r,\ee with $\wt D \equiv D \req(x)$ constituting an effective (sub)diffusion constant.
-We conclude that the density relaxes with different dynamical exponents at different length scales.
+Indeed, the fact that $\r$ has dimensions of inverse length immediately yields a dynamic exponent of $z=4+1$, which we confirm in numerics by measuring the scaling of the standard deviation $\sigma$ of the density evolving from a Gaussian initial state (Fig.~\ref{fig:dipole}(b)).